sid42/palmpong-v2/README.md

-Check it out at palmpong-v2.netlify.app!
+A Pong clone where you can control the paddle using your palms.
+Built using TensorFlow's BodyPix model.

-Created using Create React App
+Check it out at https://palmpong-v2.netlify.app!